privacypatterns/patterns/patterns/Unusual-activities.md

 This pattern includes multi-factor authentication and two-step authentication, which are well studied.
-But the general topic about informing the user of unusual activites seems to be lack of literature.
+But the general topic about informing the user of unusual activities seems to be lack of literature.

  ####Limitations and Discussion####